TrelisResearch/TinyRecursiveModels/README.md

 ## Runpod One-click Template
 Option to startup up a pod with [this template](https://console.runpod.io/deploy?template=tduftocnct&ref=jmfkcdio)).
 Note: This is a Trelis template and is an affiliate link.

+> [!IMPORTANT]
+> The dataset builder now emits both `puzzle_identifiers` (per augmentation) and `base_puzzle_identifiers` (shared across all variants of a puzzle).
+Rebuild any existing datasets before running the new SRM configuration or shared-embedding features.
+When stitching multiple datasets together, pass both `--puzzle-identifiers-start` **and** `--base-puzzle-identifiers-start` for the later builds so each dataset reserves a distinct range of shared embedding IDs.

 ## Container Setup

 For containerized deployments, use the included `container-onstart.sh` script: